iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 An important note is that the ArmingStatus message can be used to arm a vehicle controlled by a different protocol.
 For example, if your vehicle has connections for both DroneCAN and
 :ref:`PWM <hobby_protocol>` control, your module can arm with DroneCAN, but be controlled by PWM so long as :ref:`manual_arming_throttle_source` is configured to ``Hobby``.

+Further, we highly recommend disabling your module's ability to :ref:`arm on throttle <arming_throttle_regions>`.
+Suppose your module is configured to arm on throttle as well as arm on
+ArmingStatus.
+Your flight controller may transmit throttle commands of 0% on boot-up while its ArmingState states disarmed.
+Then, your module's arming handler may attempt to arm on throttle, but will be quickly overwritten by an ArmingStatus disarm.
+This cycle will continue until the flight controller's throttle leaves your arming region.
+To avoid this behavior, simply disable arm on throttle.

 Arming Bypass
 *********************
 Older Vertiq firmware does not include support for arming over DroneCAN.
 To maintain backwards compatibility, it is possible for users to toggle